Whales, dolphins, penguins, cape fur seals and mola mola (sunfish), an awesome boat trip ...

 Bill: Good value is the name of the game.
 Food prices start at around R30 for a fresh salmon Vietnamese rice paper roll, R40 for a sushi dish and usually cap at about R110 for a pizza and R120 for a Crab Bucket.

 Want to discover Cape Town’s hidden gems and spaces?
 From unique venues to host your next function and top spots for a memorable year-end party to something different for your next birthday party and the best rooftop bars to take in the mountain views, we’ve got you covered.
+If you're a market fan, particularly a handmade market fan, have a look at the Country Craft Market.

 Use our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!